India: Chhattisgarh conducts survey to map Maoist presence | DW | 13.08.2021

 The current administration, led by Prime Minister Narendra Modi, has followed the same strategy.

-But security analysts remain skeptical about its effectiveness in redressing the problem.
+But security analysts remain skeptical about the strategy's effectiveness in redressing the problem.

 They also argue that police forces need to be better equipped to deal with the guerrillas, who are often as well-armed as the police.
 The rebels frequently carry AK-47 assault rifles, rocket launchers, and under barrel grenade launchers, to attack security forces.